frankthelen/rools/README.md

 Actions can also be asynchronous.

 Rules access the facts in both, premises (`when`) and actions (`then`).
-The can access properties directly, e.g., `facts.user.salery`, or through getters and getters if applicable, e.g., `facts.user.getSalery()`.
+They can access properties directly, e.g., `facts.user.salery`, or through getters and getters if applicable, e.g., `facts.user.getSalery()`.

 ### Conflict resolution